rbturnbull/pybtexnbib/README.rst

 .. end-badges

 A pybtex plugin for NBIB/Medline/PubMed files.
-For information on the file format, see the `documentation<https://www.nlm.nih.gov/bsd/mms/medlineelements.html>`_ on the National Library of Medicine website.
+For information on the file format, see the documentation at the `National Library of Medicine <https://www.nlm.nih.gov/bsd/mms/medlineelements.html>`_.

 Installation
 ============